Participation of diverse human resources 1 (Women)

 Promoting operational improvements

 We are promoting operational improvement initiatives aimed at developing the capabilities of female employees working in clerical positions at our offices and plants.
-For example, female employees who are raising children while working in clerical positions played a central role in housing designs that incorporate the sharing of household chores as a theme in regions where double incomes are common and in holding various other events, which provides successful examples based on regional characteristics.
+As a result, female employees who are raising children while working in clerical positions played a central role in housing designs that incorporate the sharing of household chores as a theme in regions where double incomes are common and in holding various other events, which provides successful examples based on regional characteristics.

 An operational improvement project of a model house built with the sharing of household chores as its theme